By Dana Kim, Crypto Markets Analyst

 -

 Growth in Battery Technology and Shorter Charging Times: Battery technology will advance rapidly, resulting in lower costs and faster charging.
 Firms like CATL are investing heavily in R&D to improve EV battery performance.
-This will address many consumer apprehensions surrounding range and charging, further enhancing EV adoption rates.
+This will address many concerns consumers have about performance and convenience while promoting a more swift transition to electric mobility.

 FAQ